Horsley Homestead

-Horsley Homestead is a heritage-listed residence at Horsley Drive, Dapto, City of Wollongong, New South Wales, Australia.
+Horsley Homestead is a heritage-listed residence at Horsley Drive, Dapto in the Illawarra region of New South Wales, Australia.
 It was built from 1842 to 1909.
 The homestead has also previously served as a museum (1972-1985) and as a function venue (1985-1992).
 It was added to the New South Wales State Heritage Register on 4 August 2000.

 History

 William Frances Weston, his wife Elizabeth, and son John were among the first free settlers in the Illawarra, when they took up 500 acres at Dapto in 1818.
 The land was given to them by Governor Macquarie as a "promise grant", one yet to be ratified by King George III.
 W. F. Weston named the property "West Horsley Place" after his home in Surrey.
 He died at the property in 1826, leaving his wife and five children.
 The 1828 census records Elizabeth Weston and children still residing there, with 500 acres, 40 acres cleared, 25 acres cultivated, and 35 horned cattle.

 In 1830, Elizabeth Weston married a convict, Thomas Williamson.
 The 1841 census records the Williamsons living at Horsley, with Elizabeth Weston as landlady to 21 tenants.
 The farm had become a small village with 84 people in 21 slab houses, some were free, others were convicts.
 On 13 January 1842, Governor Gipps ratified the promised grant of 1818.
 It was bequeathed to William and Elizabeth Weston's daughters, Elizabeth and Augusta.

 The first section of the house, with four rooms and a central hall, was built prior to 1842.
 In 1843, Elizabeth Weston Jr. married Andrew Thompson, and it became their home.
 In 1866, John Lindsay bought West Horsley Place from Augusta Brooks (née Weston), and renamed the property Horsley.
 John's son, George Lindsay operated as a dairy farm with a high quality Ayrshire herd.
 George was a successful exhibitor at the local and Sydney Agricultural Shows.
 George also purchased a butchery business with three shops, and a piggery for his son John Hessel Lindsay who became a partner in the Illawarra Meat Company.

 In 1947, George Lindsay died aged 91, and his son, Arthur Lindsay inherited the property.
 In October 1968, Ron and Judy Holloway bought 27 acres with Horsley homestead from Arthur Lindsay.